SCAuFish/Neural-Chatbot/log.md

 Next we can start seq2seq finally.
 With the experiences, hopefully the debugging process may be much shorter.
 Notes:
     requires_grad_() should be called after the tensor is transferred to cuda.
 Or else the new tensor does not have grad!

+## May.
+26th 2019
+So I have implemented seq2seq model based on the tutorial.
+However since I am using lstm with attentive reader, the implementation has been a little different from the tutorial.
+Especially the tutorial doesn't cover the case with multiple batches so I had to do bunch of experiments to make sure the dimensions match.
+At last it works.
+Next we should train word2vec to get the embeddings, then try training seq2seq model.